Contractible stability spaces and faithful braid group actions: Introduction

-The principal component $\stabGQ{N}$ has been identified as a complex space in various cases, and in each of these it is already known to be contractible.
+Similarly, for discrete derived categories contractibility was known before only for the simplest case, which was treated in \cite{MR2739061}.
+The description of the stratification of $\stab{D}$ for $\cat{D}$ a discrete derived category, from which contractibility follows, was obtained independently, and simultaneously with our results, in \cite{pauk2}.
+They use an alternative algebraic interpretation of the combinatorics of the stratification in terms of silting subcategories and silting mutation.

+The third class of examples has been the most intensively studied.
+The space of stability conditions $\stabGQ{N}$ has been identified as a complex space in various cases, in each of which it is known to be contractible.
+The connectedness of $\stabGQ{N}$ is proven by \cite{AMY} recently for the Dynkin case.
+For $N=2$ and $Q$ a quiver of type $A$ it was first studied in \cite{MR2230573}, where the stability space was shown to be the universal cover of a configuration space of points in the complex plane.
+Using different methods \cite{MR2549952} identified $\stabGQ{2}$ for any Dynkin quiver $Q$ as a covering space using a geometric description in terms of Kleinian singularities.
+Later \cite{MR2854121}, see also \cite{MR3281136}, showed that it was the {\em universal} cover in all these cases.
 When the underlying Dynkin diagram of $Q$ is $A_n$, \cite{Akishi} shows that $\stabGQ{N}$ is the universal cover of the space of degree $n+1$ polynomials $p_n(z)$ with simple zeros.
-The central charges are constructed as periods of the quadratic differential $p_n(z)^{N-2}dz^{\otimes 2}$ on $\P^1$, using the technique of \cite{MR3349833}, which treats more general Calabi--Yau-$3$ categories by considering quadratic differentials on more general Riemann surfaces.
-The $N=2$ and $N=3$ cases were treated previously in \cite{MR2230573} and \cite{sutherland} respectively.
-The $A_2$ case for arbitrary $N$, including $N=\infty$ which corresponds to $\Stab(Q)$, is also proved in \cite{ttq} using different methods.
-That paper also shows that the inter-relation between the stability spaces for different $N$ can be understood in terms of the Frobenius--Saito structure on the unfolding spaces of the $A_2$-singularity.
-This builds on \cite{MR2549952} which identifies $\Stap(\Gamma_2Q)$ as a certain covering space, for any ADE Dynkin quiver $Q$, by using a geometric description in terms of Kleinian singularities.
-The paper \cite[Corollary 5.5]{MR3281136} shows that it is actually the {\em universal} cover.
+The central charges are constructed as periods of the quadratic differential $p_n(z)^{N-2}dz^{\otimes 2}$ on $\P^1$, using the technique of \cite{MR3349833}.
+The $N=3$ case of this result was obtained previously in \cite{sutherland}.
+The $A_2$ case for arbitrary $N$, including $N=\infty$ which corresponds to stability conditions on $\cat{D}(A_2)$, was treated in \cite{ttq} using different methods.
+Besides, \cite{ishii2010} showed that $\stabGQ{2}$ is connected, and also that the stability space of the affine counterpart is connected and simply-connected.
+Our methods do not apply to this latter case.
+Finally, \cite{MR3498923} proved the contractibility of the principal component of $\stabGQ{3}$ for any affine $A$ type quivers.

-Slightly more generally than $\cat{D}(Q)$, one can consider {\em discrete} derived categories.
-The principal component of the stability space for the simplest non-Dynkin case, the bounded derived category of the bound quiver

-was shown to be contractible in \cite{MR2739061}.
-This paper generalises the methods and results of \cite{MR2739061} to show that the stability space of {\em any} discrete derived category with finite global dimension is contractible (Corollary \ref{discrete contractibility}).
-The same result is obtained independently in \cite[Theorem 8.10]{pauk2} using an alternative algebraic interpretation of the poset $P\stab{C}$ for a discrete derived category $\cat{C}$ as the {\em poset of silting pairs}.
-In this way, \cite{pauk2} relates the combinatorics of the stability space to silting subcategories, silting mutation, Bongartz completion, and also to co--t-structures.